-In our “Buy It For Life” posts we feature products that are built to last a lifetime.
-We also give preference to products that are very durable, are warrantied for life, and are made in the U.S.
+This is one of our “Buy It For Life” posts where we feature products that are built to last a lifetime.

 Duralex went into court-ordered liquidation bankruptcy in 2006 but has since partnered with Emile Henry, an old French manufacturer of cooking ware, to return to production.